 Any student who transfers to the APSB during the school year and who, at the time of transfer has 4 or more suspensions, shall start school at the APSB Alternative Program.
+Any student who transfers to the APSB during the school year and who at the time of transfer has been expelled (or is considered to be expelled [see 15 below]) shall start school at the APSB Alternative Program.

 - 11. A student shall attend the school in the school district where the student resides.
 For purposes of school assignment and attendance, a student shall only reside with his parent or court appointed custodian.
 Proof of identification shall be provided at the time the student is registered or enrolled.
 Legal Custody is defined as the legal status created by a court order which establishes in a custodian the right to have physical custody of the child minor.
 Legal custody shall not include provisional custody by mandate.
 See the APSB Residence Policy or the Student Assignment Policy (JBCC) for additional rules of residence. - 12.
 Due to the concerns with liability and student privacy/confidentiality, the Ascension Parish School Board does not permit any third party, outside agency, or service provider to provide services to any student on any school campus during the school day unless advance written permission is granted by the APSB Director of Special Education.
 The APSB recognizes that instructional time is valuable and that it is the responsibility of the APSB to ensure confidentiality and a quality education for all students. - 13.
 A student shall comply with any and all policies and rules contained in this Handbook, including those in the Appendix of this Handbook. - 14.
 Any student who is suspended four [4] times during the school year shall be recommended for expulsion.
 Suspensions that are counted include in school suspensions AND out of school suspensions. - 15.
 Any student who has been recommended for expulsion but who withdraws from the school system shall be considered expelled. - 16.
-This Handbook shall apply to any student enrolled in virtual learning, distance learning, Early College learning, the Alternative Program, and to any other form of course work or public education offered by the APSB. - 17.
+This Handbook shall apply to any student enrolled in virtual learning, distance learning, Early College learning, the Alternative Program, and to any other form of course work or public education offered by the APSB.
+Additionally, any student participating in virtual learning shall comply with the Home-Based Virtual Learning Parent Handbook which may be found on the APSB Website (www.apsb.org) and which Home-Based Virtual Learning Parent Handbook is adopted and incorporated as if copied herein. - 17.
 The APSB does not accept Provisional Custody by Mandate/Affidavits for purposes of enrollment/attendance.
 Only court ordered custody transfers/changes, together with bona fide residence changes, shall be accepted. - 18.
 If a student is not able to attend the school in the district where the student resides as a result of or because of a Court Judgment or Order (Civil or Criminal) or for any other reason, the student shall attend the Ascension Parish Alternative Program.